int128/terraform-aws-nat-instance/README.md

   vpc_id                      = module.vpc.vpc_id
   public_subnet               = module.vpc.public_subnets[0]
   private_subnets_cidr_blocks = module.vpc.private_subnets_cidr_blocks

-  # (Optional)
-  # you can specify this to set the default route to the ENI in the route tables
   private_route_table_ids     = module.vpc.private_route_table_ids
 }
 ```

 ## How it works

-Take a look at the diagram:

-![diagram](diagram.svg)

-This module provisions the following resources:
+This module will create the following resources:

-- Launch Template
+- Launch Template for the NAT instance
-- Auto Scaling Group with miexed instances policy
+- Auto Scaling Group with mixed instances policy
 - Elastic IP
 - Elastic Network Interface
-- Security Group (allow from private subnets and to Internet)
+- Security Group for the NAT instance
 - IAM Role for SSM and ENI attachment
 - VPC Route (optional)

-The auto scaling group will create an instance.
+Take a look at the diagram:

+![diagram](diagram.svg)

-The instance does the following things on startup:
+The NAT instance will do the following tasks on startup:

 1. Attach the ENI to `eth1`.
 1. Enable IP forwarding.